DavidVeld/CarboLifeCalc/README.md

 1. Carbon sequestering calculator (Fun, but low priority)
 2. Project compare interface added graphs
 3. Link into grasshopper and/or Tekla

+Updates as per build 28.04.2021
+1. Moved user materials to AppData Folder
+2. Fixed Save and Open
+3. Material Template can now be shared among multiple PCs
+4. Bugs
+5. Links to resources and additional information added

 Updates as per build 14.04.2021 (Zip oply)
 1. Rounding error fixed in graph